Josue-Tambwe/Josue-Tambwe/README.md

 * 👥  I'm looking to collaborate on Optimization solvers, HPC‑accelerated algorithms, and research‑oriented metaheuristics.
 <br>

-* 💬  Ask me about Exploring new ways to combine heuristics, metaheuristics, and HPC to push solver performance further.
+* 🚀  I'm exploring new ways to combine heuristics, metaheuristics, and HPC to push solver performance further.

 <br><br>